Skip to Content

 Poinsettia Plant Care – How to Grow Poinsettias

 More poinsettia plants are sold during November and December than the yearly sales of all the other potted plants, other than orchids.
-There is a good reason for this popularity – the plant has colorful leaves, which are called bracts, and it is useful both as an indoor plant and also for decorating through the holiday season.
+There is a good reason for this popularity – the plant has colorful leaves, which are actually bracts, and it is useful both as an indoor plant and also for decorating through the holiday season.

-Ppinsettia bracts with gold Christmas balls and leaves.
+Poinsettia bracts with gold Christmas balls and leaves.

-Facts about poinsettia plants
+Growing poinsettia plants overview

 • Botanical name: Euphorbia pulcherrima